-There is little point in having a agreed vision for change if it is not communicated.
-Communicating the vision is the fourth step in Kotter's seminal book called Leading Change.
+There is little point in having an agreed vision for change if it is not communicated.
+Communicating the vision is the fourth step in Kotter's seminal book called Leading Change*.
 This step builds on the change process so far where a sense of urgency has been established, a guiding coalition formed and the vision created.

-Communicating the vision is so important as it creates a shared sense of a desired future and motivates and coordinates action towards the change outlined in the vision.
+Communicating the vision is important as it creates a shared sense of a desired future and motivates and coordinates action towards the change outlined in the vision.

 In Leading Change the 7 elements to effectively communicate the vision are: